XuelongQin/1D-efficiency/README.md

 binnum: the number of bins of the numerator, denominator and efficiency histograms.

 You can use 'source run.sh' to get the result of all the bins

+The result of 1-D efficiency is given by "1Deffb*.root"